A Love Letter to Firm Owners

 When I was younger, I worked at an RIA where one of my job responsibilities was to handle all inbound inquiries from prospective clients.
 We had a CRM system, but this was early days.
 It would still be several years before a CRM specific to the RIA industry would be available.

-Investing a lot of time and energy in something that got killed I could live with.
-I think the real disappointment was due my let down after how enthusiastic I had become over the project.
-From all my research, I envisioned what a big difference this would make – to me, and by helping bring in more revenue to the firm.
+I could live with investing a lot of time and energy in a project that died.
+The real disappointment was due to how enthusiastic I had become over the project.
+From all my research, I envisioned what a big difference this would make – to me and the whole firm by helping bring in more revenue.

 Was I an anomaly?